 Ambulance services in all states of Australia require you to have a degree in Paramedic Science to become a paramedic.
 Therefore, you need to apply to a university that offers degrees in Paramedic Science.

-You can contact universities directly or online to see if they have programs that will enable you to complete a bachelor's degree in Paramedic Science.
+You can contact universities directly or online to see if they have programs enabling you to complete a bachelor's degree in Paramedic Science.

 Note: Before applying to any university, read and check the instructions carefully — they may ask you to submit necessary documents like letters of recommendation, academic transcripts, a copy of your CV, or a statement of interest.